pow25/vergilplus/README.md

 ## Install: <br />
 ```
 Download the source code and use mvn install to install our project, like stated before.
 Load Mysql database using sql file in data/vergilplus.sql.
-We assume your database username is dbuser, and password is also dbuser.
+We assume your database username is "dbuser", and password is also "dbuser".
 Our software uses Amazon AWS Lex, which requires a private key.
 Please contact us if you want to obtain our key.
 ```